Paddle Dryer/Processor

 The selection of the heating medium temperature is often based on the product to be dried and if there are temperature limits.
 The second consideration for an existing plant is what is available as a utility.
 Steam heated dryers using from 30 to 300 + psig steam have been supplied.
 Thermal fluid heated designs of up to 640 °F with standard components and up to 750 °F with a special design have been supplied.

-Does K-S offer lab and pilot test?
+Does K-S offer lab and pilot testing?

 Yes, K-S can provide pilot testing at our Technical Center or at your plant.
-Information on our test programs is provided in “References”.
+Information on our test programs is provided in “References